Aliases for FUBP1 Gene

 GeneCards Summary for FUBP1 Gene

-FUBP1 (Far Upstream Element (FUSE) Binding Protein 1) is a Protein Coding gene.
-Diseases associated with FUBP1 include oligoastrocytoma.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and single-stranded DNA binding.
+FUBP1 (Far Upstream Element Binding Protein 1) is a Protein Coding gene.
+Diseases associated with FUBP1 include Hand, Foot And Mouth Disease and Childhood Oligodendroglioma.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and DNA-binding transcription factor activity.
 An important paralog of this gene is KHSRP.

 Regulates MYC expression by binding to a single-stranded far-upstream element (FUSE) upstream of the MYC promoter.
 May act both as activator and repressor of transcription.